stochasticstoic/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-In this part, we examine the average number of steps taken on each 5 minute interval:
+In this part, I examine the average number of steps taken on each 5 minute interval.
+Note that I also calculate the median, which I plan to use later.

 ```r